 - Since you previously had two separate SSIDs, you'll have to check that all your devices have the updated Wi-Fi credentials.
 If you reused the credentials of one of these SSIDs, devices using the other will need to be updated with new credentials since Plume uses a single SSID for both bands.

 - Likewise, you will need to disable both 2.4 GHz and 5 GHz radios, otherwise, devices will not disconnect from the old network and connect to Plume.

 - Certain 2.4 GHz only IoT (Smart Home) devices are not connecting to the new Wi-Fi even though the SSID and password match the previous router.

 - These 2.4 GHz only devices are actually using the BSSID to connect instead of the SSID.
-Because of this, even if you set up Plume's SSID and password to match the old 2.4 GHz network's, these devices will not be able to immediate connect.
-Click here to learn more about this behavior and how to connect these device to Plume.
+Because of this, even if you set up Plume's SSID and password to match the old 2.4 GHz network's, these devices will not be able to immediately connect.
+Click here to learn more about this behavior and how to connect these devices to Plume.

-- If you are still using you old router, check the DHCP settings.
+- If you are still using your old router, check the DHCP settings.

 - If there is a limit set on the IP address pool, it will need to increased to accommodate the IPs required for your new pods.